briancullinan2/creation/README.md

 - Reverse engineer a gnats brain, not to fly in the house
 - Combine with https://www.wi-charge.com/ to control insects brains

+## TODO

+- Prove this can't be true, "Conway originally conjectured that no pattern can grow indefinitely", if consciousness exists, there should be infinite combinations of cellular life forms.